Tucker Carlson Says It’s ‘Likely’ Democratic Leaders Will Try To Replace Joe Biden

 “Obama could pitch withdrawal as a final public service to country and party,” Goodwin wrote, suggesting that Biden’s family might even be on board with the idea.

-As for alternatives, Goodwin pointed to Cuomo, House Speaker Nancy Pelosi, and Hilary Clinton, who Fox News contributor John Sununu speculated was banking on Biden’s gaffes to pave the way for her nomination.
+As for alternatives, Goodwin pointed to Cuomo, House Speaker Nancy Pelosi, and Hillary Clinton, who Fox News contributor John Sununu speculated is banking on Biden’s gaffes to pave the way for her nomination.

-Regardless of what the future holds for the nominee, Biden will be working with the Democratic National Committee (DNC) to raise money to defeat Trump, CNBC reported.
+Regardless of what the future holds for the nominee, Biden will be working with the Democratic National Committee to raise money to defeat Trump, CNBC reported.
 According to the report, the DNC will soon talk with Biden’s campaign about how to conduct a joint fundraising effort.

 According to donors that are close to Democratic leaders, the joint effort will come together “rather quickly,” CNBC reported.
 Some donors reportedly said that the move would give Biden a significant boost in fundraising and structural support.